Parallel-in-Time/pySDC/pySDC/tutorial/step_7/README.rst

 Important things to note:

 - We need processors in space and time, which can be achieved by `comm.Split` and coloring.
 The space-communicator is then passed to the problem class.
-- Below we run the code 3 times: with 1 and 2 processors in space as well as 4 processors (2 in time and 2 in space).
+- Below, we run the code 3 times: with 1 and 2 processors in space as well as 4 processors (2 in time and 2 in space).
 Do not expect scaling due to the CI environment.

 .. include:: doc_step_7_C.rst